Kyagara/equinox/README.md

 - **LogLevel**: `WARN_LOG_LEVEL`. `NOP_LOG_LEVEL` disables logging.
 - **HTTPClient**: `http.Client` with a timeout of 15 seconds.
 - **Cache**: `BigCache` with an eviction time of 4 minutes.
-- **Retry**: Retries a request 1 time if the API returns a 429 response.
+- **Retry**: Retries a request n times if the API returns a 429 response, defaults to 1.

 > A custom Client can be created using `equinox.NewClientWithConfig()`.